piafle3005/group3/use-cases/use-case-24.md

 ### Trigger

-A request for regions population information is sent to the organisation the report is being made for.
+A request for countries population information is sent to the organisation the report is being made for.

 ## MAIN SUCCESS SCENARIO

-1. Employee requests region population information for regions in the world.
+1. Employee requests country population information for countries in the world.
-2. Employee requests the city population information for the region.
+2. Employee requests the country to get population information for.
-3. Employee extracts current city information of the region.
+3. Employee extracts current country information of the world.
 4. Employee provides the report to organisation.

 ## EXTENSIONS